-When it comes to location, the highest average paycheck (approximately $127K annually) can be spotted in San Jose, Calif.; the company's headquarter city of Fremont, Calif. ($108K), Santa Clara, Calif. ($107K), and Tualatin, Ore. (around $100K) are the next top-paying cities.
-Approaching the lower end of the pay scale (at $85K) is Livermore, Calif.
-Pay rates in the United States are highest in the state of California, where they average to approximately $109K per year.
+When it comes to location, the highest average paycheck ($146K annually) can be spotted in San Jose, Calif.; the company's headquarter city of Fremont, Calif. ($106K), Portland, Ore. (approximately $94K), and Tualatin, Ore. (about $76K) are the next top-paying cities.
+Pay rates in the United States are highest in the state of California, where they average to $108K per year.

 Years of Experience

 Respondents who have been working for five to nine years make around $99K per year on average.
 The greater proportion of employees (32 percent) report one to four years of experience and bring home median pay of $106K annually.

 Certifications and Degrees

 Monetary compensation comes to about $148K per year for Project Management Professionals, far surpassing the earnings of non-credentialed workers.
 Engineer in Trainings also rank high on the pay scale, with expected average earnings of $99K annually.
 Those with a B.A. in Bachelor of Arts (BA) at Lam Research Incorporated come out on top, and their salaries approach $116K per year.

 Employees who count Manufacturing Process Engineering among their skills enjoy higher pay; the median for this group is approximately $109K annually.
 One of the more prevalent skills at Lam Research Incorporated is Engineering Design, with slightly less than a third considering it a key competency.
 Key skills also include Data Analysis, Product Development, and Computer Aided Design.